eladsimantov/eladsimantov.github.io/projects.md

 ---
 layout: page
 title: Projects
+subtitle: A few projects I've worked on
 ---

-## Projects
-Here are a few projects I've worked on:

 ### Kinematics Dynamics and Control of Robots (KDCR)
 - **Description**: Kinematics Dynamics and Control of Robots course work.
 It included trajectory planning and control of serial and parallel robots.
 [View on Github](https://github.com/eladsimantov/KDCR/)